US Open Golf 2018: Dustin Johnson Leads Friday; Tiger Woods, Jordan Spieth Cut

 Check out how Dustin Johnson became the current clubhouse leader during Round 2. #USOpen https://t.co/mBYg2NtiTk

-As ESPN's Ian O'Connor pointed out, Johnson's touch has been key:
+As ESPN.com's Ian O'Connor pointed out, Johnson's touch has been key:

 Ian O'Connor @Ian_OConnor